Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 .

-In occupied Poland, Jews are being search as a form of harassment.
+In occupied Poland, Jews are being searched as a form of harassment.

 <zwoje-scrolls.com/shoah/wghetto.html>